Aquaculture Extension

 Algal culture, both in marine and freshwater environments, is another demonstration of the diversity of the State’s aquaculture production.
 Spirulina production for multiple products has been grown in the Salton sea area for several decades, and currently, large investments have been made in the culture of selected strains of microalgae for the production of biofuels.
 Microalgal and associated invertebrate rotifer and artemia production for hatchery rearing of mollusks, shrimp, and finfish have been established on the central coast for two decades.
 Offshore marine aquaculture ventures have also received grants to research the culture of macroalgae (seaweeds) for both human and animal consumption.
 Land-based seaweed production can be found at Moss Landing with Monterey Bay Seaweeds.
 Algal culture in all its forms has a bright future in California aquaculture.

 Although recirculating aquaculture systems for water reuse have been employed by California’s aquaculture industry since the early 1990s, a new emphasis and expansion of this technology are foreseen.
 California’s priority is now the preservation of its water resources, and the expansion of water conservation technologies and multiple uses of water resources is an industry priority.
-The rapid development of aquaponics, the merger of growing fish, and hydroponic plant production together in one integrated system, are expected and support programs for this technology are being developed.
+The rapid development in hydroponics (soilless agriculture production) and aquaponics (the merger of growing fish or invertebrate and hydroponic plant production) are expected and support programs for this technology are being developed.